Compare Rates

 What Are Life Insurance Health Classifications?

 These are otherwise known as rate classifications, which determine your final rates.
-Rate classifications are calculated by the life insurance company’s medical underwriting team.
+These health classifications aredepression and life insurance coverage calculated by the life insurance company’s medical underwriting team.

 There are three main tiers of health classifications which are: